monknomo/clideshow/README.md

 clide
 =====

 Clide is a command line slideshow.
 The name is a combination of cli (command line interface) and slide.
-The idea is you create a text slide deck, queue it up and then every time you type "slide" into the command line, the next line of text appears.
+Clide allows you create a text slide deck, and display 'slides' sequentially on the command line whenever you type 'slide'.

 Installation
 ------------